 The hike up to the summit is quite challenging but also rewarding.

-From the top of La Rocca opens a panoramic view of the town, the sea, and the surrounding countryside.
+From the top of La Rocca, a panoramic view of the town, the sea, and the surrounding countryside opens, inspiring a sense of awe and appreciation for Cefalu's beauty.

 Halfway up La Rocca are ruins of Diana's temple.
 The view is nice enough here, too.